scarcityfree-terreria/initscript/README.md

     */15 * * * * terrible start

     - the script is built such that if the server is already running this will simply notice that and do nothing.
+    - for now this script expects that you only intend to run 1 terreria world on the server, and it automatically will manipulate the world created in slot 1.